NHS Scotland: Primary care

-Secondary Care
+Secondary care

 Hospital services are delivered directly by the National Health Service in Scotland.
 Since devolution, Scottish healthcare policy has been to move away from market-based solutions and towards direct delivery, rather than using the private or voluntary sectors.
 Proposals for the establishment of fifteen NHS boards were announced by the Scottish Executive Health Department in December 2000.
 Further details about the role and function of the unified NHS health boards were provided in May 2001.
 From 1 October 2001 each geographical health board area had a single NHS board that was responsible for improving health and health services across their local area, replacing the previous decision-making structures of 43 separate boards and trusts.

 In April 2004, Scotland's health care system became an integrated service under the management of NHS boards.
 Local authority nominees were added to board membership to improve co-ordination of health and social care.
 The remaining 16 Trusts were dissolved from 1 April 2004.
 Hospitals are now managed by the acute division of the NHS board.
 Primary care services such as GPs and pharmacies would continue to be contracted through the NHS board, but from 2004 were considered part of the remit of Community Health Partnerships (CHPs), structures based largely on local authority boundaries and including local authority membership of their boards.
 By April 2014, there were new joint working arrangements in place between the NHS boards and local authorities came into effect that also included responsibility for social care.
-There new organisations, which took over from CHPs are called Health and Social Care Partnerships (HSCPs).
+Their new organisations, which took over from CHPs are called Health and Social Care Partnerships (HSCPs).

 In 2021 a new national Centre for Sustainable Delivery was established to bring together national programmes for scheduled and unscheduled care, waiting times and best practice – and ensure health boards are implementing them.

-Regional health boards
+Health boards

-There are 14 regional health boards.

-According to projections from 2019 National Records of Scotland census data, the 2021 population sizes of the regional health boards were estimated to be:
+There are 14 health boards (HBs) which are the upper tier of the Scottish health care system, reporting directly to the Scottish Government.
+They were created in 1974 as a result of the National Health Service (Scotland) Act 1972 and are based on groups of the local government districts that existed between 1975 and 1996.

-NHS Argyll and Clyde now no longer operates.
-Its responsibilities were shared between NHS Highland and NHS Greater Glasgow on 1 April 2006, and the latter was renamed NHS Greater Glasgow and Clyde.
+There were initially 15 HBs in 1974 but the Argyll and Clyde HB was abolished and its area absorbed into the Highland and Greater Glasgow HBs on 1 April 2006, with the latter renamed to NHS Greater Glasgow and Clyde.
 The part of the NHS Argyll and Clyde area which transferred to NHS Highland corresponds to the Argyll and Bute council area.

+According to Public Health Scotland data, the 2019 population sizes of the regional health boards were estimated to be: